Programs > Brochure

 Other in-country costs**: $150

-You can pay the $1299 in full or pay $650 by September 8 and the remaining balance of $649 by November 8.
-The above site has information on payment, what costs include, FAQs, etc. This goes directly to Hug It Forward/Serve the World.
-Please note that deposit you paid to UCCS of $150 includes the recommended tip amount and the UCCS education abroad application fee.
+You can pay the $1299 in full or pay $640 by November 22, 2019 and the remaining balance of $649 by February 22, 2020.
+The above site has information on payment, what costs include, FAQs, etc. This goes directly to Hug It Forward/Serve the World and is non-refundable.
+Please note the deposit you paid to UCCS of $150 includes the recommended tip amount and the UCCS education abroad application fee.

 **In-country costs includes tip money and any additional spending money

 About the LeaderDr.
-Mandy Hansen, Director of the UCCS Global Engagement Office, first travelled to Guatemala in 1995.
-The experience of travelling in Guatemala has shaped her profoundly and led her to volunteering with Spanish speaking communities here in the United States.
+Mandy Hansen, Director of International Affairs, first traveled to Guatemala in 1995.
+The experience of traveling in Guatemala has shaped her profoundly and led her to volunteering with Spanish speaking communities here in the United States.
 She has led student trips abroad to India at a Tibetan refugee camp as well as here in the U.S.

 |Dates / Deadlines:|